josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 They are also easy to write, so before we go deeper into the resulting applications let's make a pause to learn about Textual.

-### A crash course of Textual
+### Text User Interfaces (TUI) with Textual
 The Textual project has a really nice tutorial that [you can read](https://textual.textualize.io/tutorial/) to get up to speed.

-But let's see how this applies to our problem.
-For example, I wanted to display the race details of all the 374 runners on a scrollable table.
-I ended writing the following class:
+For example, I wanted to display the race details of all the 374 runners on a scrollable table, ended writing the following class:

 *TODO: Update code for enums*